-- 1.37 Tests of consistency, such as using a goniometer to measure range of motion, are good but imperfect indicators of workers' efforts.
-The medical assessor must utilise the entire gamut of clinical skill and judgement in assessing whether or not the results of measurements or tests are plausible and relate to the impairment being evaluated.
-If, in spite of an observation or test result, the medical evidence appears not to verify that an impairment of a certain magnitude exists, the medical assessor should modify the impairment estimate accordingly, describing the modification and outlining the reasons in the impairment evaluation report. - 1.38 Where there are inconsistencies between the medical assessor's clinical findings and information obtained through medical records and/or observations of non-clinical activities, the medical assessor is encouraged to bring these inconsistencies to the attention of the worker.
-For example, inconsistency demonstrated between range of shoulder motion when undressing and range of active shoulder movement during the physical examination.
-The worker will then have an opportunity to confirm the history and/or respond to the inconsistent observations to ensure accuracy and procedural fairness.
+- 1.42 Tests of consistency, such as using a goniometer to measure range of motion, are good but imperfect indicators of claimants' efforts.
+The assessor must utilise the entire gamut of clinical skill and judgement in assessing whether or not the results of measurements or tests are plausible and relate to the impairment being evaluated.
+If, in spite of an observation or test result, the medical evidence appears not to verify that an impairment of a certain magnitude exists, the assessor should modify the impairment estimate accordingly, describing the modification and outlining the reasons in the impairment evaluation report. - 1.43 Where there are inconsistencies between the assessor's clinical findings and information obtained through medical records and/or observations of non-clinical activities, the inconsistencies should be brought to the claimant's attention, e.g. inconsistency demonstrated between range of shoulder motion when undressing and range of active shoulder movement during the physical examination.
+The claimant will then have an opportunity to confirm the history and/or respond to the inconsistent observations to ensure accuracy and procedural fairness.

-Assessment of Children
+Assessment of children

-1.39 The determination of the degree of permanent impairment in children may be impossible in some instances, due to the natural growth and development of the child (examples are injuries to growth plates of bones or brain damage).
+1.44 The determination of the degree of permanent impairment in children may be impossible in some instances, due to the natural growth and development of the child (examples are injuries to growth plates of bones or brain damage).
 In some cases the effects of the injury may not be considered stable and the assessment of permanent impairment may be delayed until growth and development is complete.

-Additional Investigations
+Additional investigations

-- 1.40 The worker who is being assessed should attend with the results of all diagnostic tests.
-It is not appropriate for a medical assessor to order additional investigations such as further spinal imaging other than those required as part of the impairment assessment.
-If it is strongly believed there are clinical reasons to order an investigation, the suggestion should be made in the impairment assessment report. - 1.41 There are some circumstances where testing is required as part of the impairment assessment e.g. respiratory, cardiovascular, ENT and ophthalmology.
+- 1.45 The claimant who is being assessed should attend with the results of all diagnostic tests.
+It is not appropriate for an assessor to order additional investigations such as further spinal imaging other than those required as part of the impairment assessment.
+If it is strongly believed there are clinical reasons to order an investigation, the suggestion should be made in the impairment evaluation report. - 1.46 There are some circumstances where testing is required as part of the impairment assessment e.g. respiratory, cardiovascular, ENT and ophthalmology.
 In these cases it is appropriate to conduct the prescribed tests as part of the assessment.

-Combining Values
+Combining values

-- 1.42 Unless otherwise specified, when separate impairment percentages are obtained for various impairments being assessed these are not simply added together, but must be combined using the Combined Values Chart (pp 322-324, AMA 4 Guides).
+1.47 In general, when separate impairment percentages are obtained for various impairments being assessed these are not simply added together, but must be combined using the Combined Values Chart (pp 322-324, AMA 4 Guides).
 This process is necessary to ensure the total whole person or regional impairment does not exceed 100% of the person or region.
 The calculation becomes straightforward after working through a few examples (for instance, see page 53 of the AMA 4 Guides).
 Note, however, that in a few specific instances, for example, for ranges of motion of the thumb joints, (AMA 4 Guides p16), the impairment values are directly added.
-Multiple impairment scores should be treated precisely as the AMA 4 Guides or these Guidelines instruct.
-The rules for combination or addition must be followed as per AMA 4.
-It should be noted that these rules are the same for AMA 5. - 1.43 In assessing the degree of permanent impairment for the purposes of the Act, regard must not be had to any psychiatric or psychological injury, impairment or symptoms that have arisen as a consequence of, or secondary to the physical injury (section 72(2)(a) of the Act).
-This provision requires the medical assessor to identify which portion of whole person psychiatric impairment has arisen as a consequence of or secondary to a physical injury so that it can be disregarded in determining psychiatric impairment for the purposes of the Act.
-Chapter 7 of these Guidelines provides further direction on this requirement.
+Multiple impairment scores should be treated precisely as the AMA 4 Guides or MAA Guidelines instruct.